turbohz/galesheet/README.md

 ## Contributing

-This tool has been created for a very particular need of mine, so it might not fit other use cases.
+This tool has been created for a very particular, personal need, so it might not fit other use cases.
 Feature requests are **discouraged**.

 You're free and encouraged to fork and adapt it to your needs, though.